What is application management in Microsoft Entra ID?

 If you develop your own business application, you can register it with Microsoft Entra ID to take advantage of the security features that the tenant provides.
 You can register your application in App Registrations, or you can register it using the Create your own application link when adding a new application in Enterprise applications.
 Consider how authentication is implemented in your application for integration with Microsoft Entra ID.

-If you want to make your application available through the gallery, you can submit a request to have it added.
+If you want to make your application available through the gallery, you can submit a request to make it available.

 If you want to continue using an on-premises application, but take advantage of what Microsoft Entra ID offers, connect it with Microsoft Entra ID using Microsoft Entra application proxy.
 Application Proxy can be implemented when you want to publish on-premises applications externally.
 Remote users who need access to internal applications can then access them in a secure manner.